pollen-robotics/website/content/reachy.md

 ##### Application examples

-Add anti-covid measures in your event with:
+Anti-covid measures for your event:

 - mask detection